Social Media Trends To Look Forward To In 2023

 Consumers can’t connect with brands that they see as dishonest and deceiving.
 They won’t invest in something that they can’t trust or don’t believe in that is right on their part too.
-This is why connecting with the customers will be crucial for brands that want to remain trusted in 2022 and beyond that.
+This is why connecting with the customers will be crucial for brands that want to remain trusted.
 We have seen brands doing good and honest things, but there will be an even bigger responsibility on them in this next year.

 19. Sustainability will be a thing to look forward

 Nowadays more people want brands to be more sustainable.
 Over the past couple of years, we’ve seen brands moving towards a more sustainable future, whether it’s through the materials they use in their packaging, their systems, or whatever.
 This will be one of the social media trends to look forward to in 2023.

 The quest for a greener planet continues, and consumers are likely seeking out brands that are conscious of the environment.
 As the world remains a fragile place, it will be the key for brands to take this seriously in 2023.

 20. Inclusivity will be taken care of

 Inclusivity became a focus area in 2020, with the Black Lives Matter movement highlighting issues that are prevalent within various elements of society.

 In a study by Accenture, it was quoted that “cultural shift towards inclusivity is also impacting purchase behavior, with 41% of shoppers shifting away from retailers which don’t reflect their views on Identity and 29% are willing to switch brands completely if they don’t show enough diversity”.